What is an Air Weapons Specialist?

 Air weapons specialists might also deal with systems not related to weapons such as aircraft fire extinguishing systems and ejection seats.
 With further training, they can qualify as a demolition operator, and it is possible to specialize even further to handle improvised explosive devices.

 What does an Air Weapons Specialist do?

 An air weapons specialist specializes in one kind of weapon, and it can cost thousands of dollars to train an individual.
 Most weapons have electronic components to locate targets, then aim and fire the weapon.
-Specialized knowledge is required to operate technical equipment, resolve complex problems, and provide and interpret information.
-These are the people who put the 'bomb' into 'bomber'.
+Specialized knowledge is required to operate technical equipment, figure out complicated problems, and provide and interpret information.

-If an air weapons specialist works with nuclear weapons, they will need steady nerves and the utmost mental discipline, as they will be working not only with delicate materials, but a major element of a nation's defence that simply cannot be allowed to fail.
+Air weapons specialists that work with nuclear weapons need steady nerves and a lot of mental discipline, as they work not only with delicate materials, but with the part of a nation's defence that simply cannot be allowed to fail.
 Air weapons specialists receive advanced training and their weapons take the form of gravity bombs, cruise missiles, and multiple warhead ICBMs.